Why VC Ben Horowitz chose such unconventional subjects for his new book on business cultures

 FC: One of the other things that you write about is ethics.
 How do you think about ethics at this time when we’re seeing lots of ethically challenged leadership in government and business?

-Horowitz: The thing that’s changed, obviously, in the country is that we’ve gone from a much more central common culture to balkanized sets of subcultures.
+BH: The thing that’s changed, obviously, in the country is that we’ve gone from a much more central common culture to balkanized sets of subcultures.
 I’m not going to make a comment on whether that’s good or bad, but there isn’t a common ground of what’s right and what’s wrong at that level.
 In Silicon Valley, there are people here who would tell you that “fake it ’til you make it” is the right thing, and then there are other people who are like, “you should be honest.”
 Those are two different things.
-And just so we’re clear: “Fake it ’til you make it” means, lie until you get caught.
+And just so we’re clear: “Fake it ’til you make it” means lie until you get caught.

 I tried to show a couple of things in the book that I thought were important.
 Toussaint used ethics as a way to elevate the culture, to [build] common trust, common understanding, common principles.
 He ran an army that was much more ethical than the British, French, or Spanish armies.
 This is a guy who was a slave, [but] who had great support from the white women in Haiti for his efforts because he had such high ethical standards for soldiers.

 It was that ethical standard actually that led to the discipline that the army had that made it such an effective fighting force.
 I want to get that point across so that people would really understand the value of ethics beyond just needing to be a good person.
 Then the second part of it was, how do you actually implement that?
 How do you make it explicit?
-And how do you make it a priority even if it conflicts with your other priorities, which ethics often does?
+And how do you make it a priority even if it conflicts with your other priorities, which ethics often does.
 I wanted to get across that being ethical can be a strength.

-What You Do is Who You Are, published by Harper Collins, will be available October 29.
+What You Do Is Who You Are, published by Harper Collins, will be available October 29.